Caucasian

 After Blumenbach’s development of the term, Caucasian, and its variant, “Caucasoid,” became the standard word used to refer to White people.
 In common usage, this term, along with its typological companion terms “Mongoloid” (for people of Asian descent) and “Negroid” (for people of African descent), came to be used popularly to describe a group of people who shared not only a common descent but also similar physical traits, such as hair form and body shape.

-Since the mid-twentieth century, however, scientists and the general public have moved away from using these terms.
-Most modern practitioners agree that such racial categories are artificial social constructs with no biological basis and that while genetics do point to regional differences among groups, intragroup variation is wider than intergroup variation.
-Among social scientists who study race, ethnicity, and genetic variation, population genetics and clinal models have gained favor over typological models such as that devised by Blumenbach.
+After the mid-twentieth century, however, scientists and the general public no longer used the terms "Mongoloid" or "Negroid."
+Modern practitioners agree that such racial categories are artificial social constructs with no biological basis and that while genetics do point to regional differences among groups, intragroup variation is wider than intergroup variation.
+Among social scientists who study race, ethnicity, and genetic variation, population genetics and clinal models gained favor over typological models such as that devised by Blumenbach.
 Nonetheless, the term Caucasian continues to be used in some contexts.

 Bibliography